Variational Quantum Algorithms: Basic concepts and tools

-{\it Variational Hamiltonian ansatz.} Inspired by the QAOA, the variational Hamiltonian ansatz also aims to prepare a trial ground states for a given Hamiltonian $H=\sum_k H_k$ by Trotterizing an adiabatic state preparation process~\cite{wecker2015progress}.
-Here, each Trotter step corresponds to a variational ansatz so that the unitary is given by $U(\vec{\theta})=\prod_l(\prod_k e^{-\theta_{l,k}H_k})$, and again is of the form~\eqref{eq:general-ansatz-chain}.
+Inspired by the QAOA ansatz, the variational Hamiltonian ansatz also aims to prepare a trial ground states for a given Hamiltonian $H=\sum_k H_k$ (where $H_K$ are Hermitian operators, usual Pauli strings) by Trotterizing an adiabatic state preparation process~\cite{wecker2015progress}.
+Here, each Trotter step corresponds to a variational ansatz so that the unitary is given by $U(\vec{\theta})=\prod_l(\prod_k e^{-\theta_{l,k}H_k})$, and again is of the form Eq.~\eqref{eq:general-ansatz-chain}.
 Due to its versatility, the variational Hamiltonian ansatz has been implemented for quantum chemistry~\cite{kivlichan2018quantum,wiersema2020exploring}, optimization~\cite{nasaQAOA2019}, and for quantum simulation problems~\cite{ho2019efficient}.